matszpk/clgpustress/README.md

 ### Program behaviour

-By default program find ALL GPU devices and run stress for them.
+By default program finds ALL GPU devices and runs stress for them.
 You can choose particular device with using '-L' option.
-By default program calibrate test for performance and memory bandwidth.
+By default program calibrates test for performance and memory bandwidth.
 While running tests program checks result with previously computed results on the device.
 If results mismatches program terminates stress test for failed device.
 By default program terminates stress testing when any device fails.
-You can adds '-f' option to force continue stress testing of other devices.
+You can adds '-f' option to force continue stress testing for other devices.

 ### Software requirements: